 - Archives and the Records of Truth Commissions, funded by the Swiss Federal Government (2012-2013).

-Briony is a founding member of Oxford Transitional Justice Research, a Co-Chair of the Human Rights and Transitional Justice Standing Group of the European Consortium for Political Research, an Advisory Board Member of TRIAL International (Track Impunity Always) and the Centre for Community Driven Research.
+Briony is a founding member of Oxford Transitional Justice Research, a Co-Chair of the Human Rights and Transitional Justice Standing Group of the European Consortium for Political Research, and an Advisory Board Member of TRIAL International (Track Impunity Always) and the Centre for Community Driven Research.

 She is an Associate Researcher of swisspeace and the Centre for Criminology at the University of Oxford.